Krankowski/Portfolio/README.md

 # About me

-I have a solid foundation in manual testing with commercial experience in the IT sector.
-My journey in the industry has strengthened my attention to detail and analytical thinking, allowing me to effectively identify and resolve software issues.
+I have a strong foundation in manual software testing, backed by hands-on commercial experience in the IT sector.
+My journey in quality assurance has refined my attention to detail, analytical thinking, and problem-solving skills, enabling me to identify software issues efficiently.

-Currently, I am enhancing my QA expertise by exploring advanced techniques and tools, and I have a keen interest in transitioning towards test automation in the future.
-My background in laboratory work has further sharpened my skills in precision and problem-solving.
+I actively utilize a variety of testing techniques, including exploratory testing, regression testing, and functional testing, to ensure software quality meets the highest standards.
+Currently, I am expanding my expertise by delving into advanced QA methodologies and tools, with a particular focus on transitioning towards test automation.

-I am committed to continuous learning and professional growth within the IT field, leveraging my experience to contribute effectively to any team.
+My future career aspirations lie in developing robust automation frameworks using Java and Selenium.
+I am enthusiastic about bridging the gap between manual and automated testing to enhance efficiency and reliability in software development cycles.

 ---